rnpridgeon/zendb/README.md

 From your GOPATH:

 1. `./src/github.com/rnpridgeon/zendb/util/setup.sh`
+	a.
+Note: append "/token" to the username if using an API key as the password.

 2. `./bin/zendb ./src/github.com/rnpridgeon/zendb/exclude/conf.json`
-  a.
-An api key can be used as the password is the user ends in "/token"

 ### Usage Notes ###